Leading two-loop corrections to the Higgs di-photon decay in the Inert Doublet Model: Higgs Low-Energy Theorem and di-photon decay of the Higgs boson

-We have, in turn, performed a number of checks of our results, at different stages of the computation.
-First, we have verified that our results for the two-loop corrections to the photon self-energy obey the Ward-Takahashi identity of QED, which we did by confirming that $p^2\Pi_{\gamma\gamma}(p^2)\xrightarrow{p^2=0}0$, separately for each contribution.
-Next, at the level of the decay amplitudes, we have verified that all UV divergences cancel between genuine two-loop terms and the one-loop subloop renormalization contributions.
-Moreover, we have confirmed that the renormalization scale dependence of individual diagrams cancels in the total results.
-For terms of order $\lambda_2$, we have employed for the renormalization of the BSM mass scale $\mu_2$ the scheme proposed in Refs.~\cite{Braathen:2019pxr,Braathen:2019zoh}, which ensures the cancellation of the renormalization scale dependence and the proper decoupling of the BSM effects.
 Lastly, a powerful check of the consistency of our results comes from confirming that all IR divergences cancel out.
-Indeed, individual contributions to the two-loop photon self-energy (and thus also to the effective Higgs-photon coupling) exhibit IR divergences caused by the light Higgs and NG bosons, which are massless in our approximation.
-For the NG bosons, this situation is exactly the Goldstone Boson Catastrophe, discussed in Refs.~\cite{Elias-Miro:2014pca,Martin:2014bca,Kumar:2016ltb,Braathen:2016cqe,Braathen:2017izn,Goodsell:2019zfs} and for which it was shown~\cite{Braathen:2016cqe} that employing an OS scheme for the NG boson mass cures all divergences that are not regulated by external momentum.\footnote{Note that unlike the Higgs self-energies, for which the Goldstone Boson Catastrophe has been discussed in the literature, the photon self-energy is evaluated here at $p^2=0$, so that external momentum cannot serve to cure the IR divergences.} For the Higgs boson, the solution to the divergences is the same, as discussed already in Refs.~\cite{Elias-Miro:2014pca,Braathen:2016cqe}.
+Indeed, individual topologies of diagrams contributing to the two-loop photon self-energy (and thus also to the effective Higgs-photon coupling) exhibit IR divergences caused by the light Higgs and NG bosons as well as gauge bosons, which are massless in our approximation.
+However, once all contributions of a given class of corrections (in terms of powers of scalar quartic couplings) have been summed, all IR divergences are canceled and the dependence on the light masses --- $m_h$, $m_G(=m_Z)$, $m_{G^\pm}(=m_W)$ --- that had been kept as regulators drops out entirely --- already at the level of unrenormalized self-energies.
+We note that this is different from what has been observed for scalar self-energies in relation with the Goldstone Boson Catastrophe (see e.g. Refs.~\cite{Elias-Miro:2014pca,Martin:2014bca,Kumar:2016ltb,Braathen:2016cqe,Braathen:2017izn,Goodsell:2019zfs}) where IR divergences are only cured by employing an OS scheme for the NG (and Higgs) boson masses, together the inclusion of external momentum.\footnote{Note that unlike the Higgs self-energies, for which the Goldstone Boson Catastrophe has been discussed in the literature, the photon self-energy is evaluated here at $p^2=0$, so that external momentum cannot serve to cure the IR divergences.}

 To present our final analytical results, we decompose the di-photon decay width following